 People are lacking patience for long articles and want snackable information that besides storytelling provides a visual as well as an interactive experience.
-Extensive blog posts are hard and expensive to produce, and the market is saturated with too much content of that kind.
+Extensive blog posts are hard and sometimes even expensive to produce, and the market is saturated with too much content of that kind.

 Apart from that, web stories are well positioned in Google Search, Google Discover, and Google Images.
 Inside the official Google Chrome app, you can now find a dedicated section for web stories.

-Yes, they are the new go-to type of content for boosting organic traffic and perfect SEO score.
+So, yes — they are the new go-to type of content for boosting organic traffic and your SEO score.

 To craft a story that will be worth placing in Google’s top results or worth sharing, you must satisfy Google’s standards and also create content that will provoke people’s interest.
 To help you succeed in it, we’ve divided the web story creation process into three major parts:

-Take a look at each and follow best practices to get the maximum out of your visual experiences on the web.
+Let’s take a look at each and follow best practices to maximize the visual experiences you can provide on the web.

 Opposite to creating a regular story, for the web story, it’s preferable to start with media and then add the text.
 Why?
 Because a web story is a visual experience first.
 Text is there just to help, not to serve as the main actor.

 Web stories are resized based on users’ devices, and that is why it’s important to keep the images’ and videos’ quality high.
 That way, everyone will have the same type of experience.
 If you don’t have media content, you can find great ones in our free media library or the stock image websites like Unsplash, Pixabay, Pexels.

 Try keeping video resolution no more than 4k and 2-5mb size because of the web story loading speed.
 H. 264 is a popular standard for high-definition digital video you should use because it compresses the video to roughly half the space of MPEG-2 (the DVD standard) to deliver the same high-quality video.

-If you have possibilities, crop video to maximum 15 seconds and resize it in vertical format in advance.
+If you have the possibility, crop the video to a maximum of 15 seconds and resize it in vertical format in advance.